Hydrocodone Withdrawal & Detox in Orlando

 Hydrocodone is the most commonly prescribed opioid in the United States and represents almost 11% of all opioids prescribed in Florida.
 Hydrocodone is an effective pain reliever, but its use is also associated with significant risks.
 As a Schedule II controlled substance, hydrocodone carries a high risk of abuse, addiction and dependence.

-People with a hydrocodone dependence may experience withdrawal symptoms when they stop or try to detox off the substance.
+People with hydrocodone dependence may experience withdrawal symptoms when they stop or try to detox from the substance.
 Thankfully, a medical detox can make the process as safe and comfortable as possible before continuing with long-term recovery.

 Hydrocodone Withdrawal Symptoms